Policy

 - VET materials are items required for the provision of a VET program.
 These items are necessarily consumed or transformed by students as part of training or assessment requirements.

 - Where an item is retained by a student and is not consumed or transformed (in part or in whole) this item is deemed non-consumable and must be purchased by the student or their family.
-Examples include boots, hammers and hairbrushes.
+Examples include make-up kits, boots, hammers and hairbrushes.

 The funding of VET materials aims to allow government schools to support VET selection based on a student’s strengths and interests, without the barrier of financial constraints.
 If a student is unable to provide or purchase their own tools and equipment, the school must ensure that the student has free access to tools and equipment as required for the delivery of the curriculum.